 ACL condition that checks a colon-separated list of domains or identities for a match against the domain or identity that the ACL is currently verifying (reflected by $dkim_cur_signer).
 This is typically used to restrict an ACL verb to a group of domains or identities.
 For example:

-# Warn when Mail purportedly from GMail has no signature at all warn log_message = GMail sender without DKIM signature sender_domains = gmail.com dkim_signers = gmail.com dkim_status = none
+# Warn when Mail purportedly from GMail has no gmail signature warn log_message = GMail sender without gmail.com DKIM signature sender_domains = gmail.com dkim_signers = gmail.com dkim_status = none

 ACL condition that checks a colon-separated list of possible DKIM verification results against the actual result of verification.
 This is typically used to restrict an ACL verb to a list of verification outcomes, for example: